 There are also things you can do to reduce your risk further.
 In a storm, we take cover and shelter indoors.
 Similarly, there are things you can do to reduce your risk of TSS (keep reading to learn more).

-Signs of Toxic Shock Syndrome (TSS): you can feel a lot like the flu, and symptoms can vary from person to person, but most commonly, the symptoms of TSS are:
+Signs of Toxic Shock Syndrome (TSS): you can feel a lot like the flu, and symptoms can vary from person to person, but most commonly, the Toxic Shock Syndrome symptoms are:

 If you are using a tampon and feel very ill with some of the symptoms above, it’s important to remove your tampon right away, get immediate medical attention, and tell the person you’re with or the healthcare provider you’re worried about Toxic Shock Syndrome.